-Facebook’s Oculus ordered to pay $500m fine in ZeniMax court case
+Facebook’s Oculus ordered to pay $500m in ZeniMax court case

-Facebook owned Oculus has been ordered to pay $500m to Bethesda parent company ZenMax Media, following a lawsuit alleging software used to develop the Rift headset had been incorporated without license.
+Facebook owned Oculus has been ordered to pay $500m to Bethesda parent company ZeniMax Media, following a lawsuit alleging software used to develop the Rift headset had been incorporated without license.

 A jury in Dallas, Texas made the award after determining Oculus founder Palmer Luckey failed to comply with a signed non-disclosure agreement, Polygon reports.

-Note: UPDATE: In a statement, a ZeniMax spokesperson said it may seek to halt sales of the Oculus Rift until the infringing code has been removed from the device.